Homemaking: Household purchasing

-Household purchasing refers to homemaker's attempt to acquire goods or services to accomplish the goals of the household.
+Household purchasing refers to a homemaker's efforts to acquire goods or services to accomplish the goals of the household.
 Though there are several households that attempt to set standards in the purchasing process, processes can vary greatly between households.
 Typically the word "purchasing" is not used interchangeably with the word "procurement", since procurement typically includes other concepts.
-Home makers decide the market goods that the household will buy, such as the groceries which have been bought at a grocer's.
+Homemakers decide the market goods that the household will buy, such as the groceries which have been bought at a grocer's or supermarket.

 Another important purchase handled by homemakers is the power source used for appliances.
 Home or other building heating may include boilers, furnaces, and water heaters.
 Compressed natural gas is used in rural homes without connections to piped-in public utility services, or with portable grills.
 However, due to being less economical than LPG, LPG (Propane) is the dominant source of rural gas for natural gas-powered ranges and/or ovens, natural gas-heated clothes dryers, heating/cooling and central heating.
 The amount of usages is determined by factors such as natural gas prices.